jkillingsworth/jkillingsworth.com/_posts/2019-09-14-estimating-the-weights-of-biased-coins.md

     \end{document}
 {% endlatex %}

-Since the model is symmetrical, the chance of ending up on any given positive terminal state is equal to the probability of ending up on the corresponding negative terminal state.
+Since the model is symmetrical, the chance of ending up in any given positive terminal state is equal to the probability of ending up in the corresponding negative terminal state.
 The equations above can be rewritten as follows:

 {% latex 1 fig-09 %}
     \begin{document}